Background Paper: Our Infrastructure Initiative

 Arlington County is home to about 35-40 arts groups (down from 50 four years ago!) and hundreds of visual artists.
 Among the many genres represented are performing arts, dance, symphony, opera, children’s theater, public art, chamber music, visual arts, movement theater, and media arts.
 Heritage groups represents scores of countries including Bangladesh, India, Cambodia, Bolivia, Mexico, Argentina, and Vietnam, among others.

 However, over the last 4-5 years, the number of groups and performances have been decreasing and the County has been losing some of its cultural presence – primarily due to the inadequate indoor performance space for arts groups, as well as for musical bands and other entertainment events.
-Venues have closed (Artisphere, Rosslyn Spectrum and Iota) over the last several years for varied reasons, and the remaining ones are primarily part of larger venues (mostly middle schools) or “found” spaces, meaning the base building was not initially designed to accommodate a theater use.
+Venues have closed (Artisphere, Rosslyn Spectrum, Iota, and most recently the Clarendon Ballroom) over the last several years for varied reasons, and the remaining ones are primarily part of larger venues (mostly middle schools) or “found” spaces, meaning the base building was not initially designed to accommodate a theater use.
 Therefore, they lack the ambiance that audiences expect when going out for the evening.
 As a result, several professional Arlington arts groups have already left the County to perform in DC and elsewhere, and many others are considering doing so because of this lack of quality performance space.

 In addition, the County Manager announced that they will not be investing in arts infrastructure projects, but rather using libraries, community centers, parks, etc. for their programming events (which absolutely are not feasible for our professional performing arts organizations).
 Therefore, the County Manager has decided to relieve the developer of his community benefit obligation to build a quality black box theater on Fairfax Drive which was part of the site plan, twice approved by the County Board and a promise made to Arlington residents and arts organizations for a stand-alone venue.